DorDorel/node_fund_exam/README.md

 This is an entry test for the Node.js Fundamentals course from Android Academy

 To run with the officel test:

-Run "node run.js" on your Terminal
+Run " node run.js " on your Terminal.